 The Office of the Texas State Climatologist provided TWDB with guidance regarding how to incorporate projected future rainfall patterns in its April 16, 2021, report, titled "Climate Change Recommendations for Regional Flood Planning."
 The report states that 24-hour, 1.0% ACE rainfall depths increased by approximately 15% between 1960 and 2020.
 The climatologist coupled historical rainfall data with results from climate models to develop a relationship between extreme rainfall depths and future increases in global temperature.
 Percent increase in future precipitation was developed for both urbanized and rural watershed conditions.
-Due to the uncertainty of predicting weather patterns for extreme rainfall events11, the climatologist provided a minimum and maximum range for estimating future rainfall patterns.
+Due to the uncertainty of predicting weather patterns for extreme rainfall events4, the climatologist provided a minimum and maximum range for estimating future rainfall patterns.
 The climatologist found even greater uncertainty when analyzing rural areas and large river catchments due to future predicted decreases in soil moisture due to climate change.
-This led to a percent decrease as a minimum range.
-The report did not mention storm events more frequent than the 1.0% ACE rainfall (for instance, the 10.0% or 4.0% ACE storm events), but this information could be available for analysis during future flood planning phases.
+This led to a percent decrease as a minimum value.
+The report did not mention storm events more frequent than the 1.0% ACE rainfall (for instance, the 10.0% ACE or 4.0% ACE storms), but this information could be available for analysis during future flood planning phases.

-11 Typically defined as the 100-year (1% probability) and 500-year (0.2% probability) storm events.
+4 Typically defined as the 100-year (1% annual chance event) and 500-year (0.2% annual chance event) storms.

-Table 2-5 was obtained from the climatologist's report and represents additional changes in rainfall depths that need to be applied to the Atlas 14 rainfall depths across the entire state.
+Table 2-5 was obtained from the climatologist's report and represents additional changes in rainfall that need to be applied to the Atlas 14 rainfall depths across the entire state.

 Location Minimum Maximum

 Urban Areas 12% 20%

-Rural Areas / River -5% 10%

-TABLE 2-5: POTENTIAL CHANGE IN RAINFALL FUTURE DEPTH
+TABLE 2-5: POTENTIAL CHANGE IN FUTURE RAINFALL

-The San Jacinto River Basin includes both urban and rural areas.
-Therefore, the averaged maximum for urban and rural areas of 15% on top of the Atlas 14 rainfall was used to increase rainfall depths for any future flood hazard modeling efforts within the region.
+The San Jacinto region includes both urban and rural areas.
+Therefore, the averaged maximum for urban and rural areas of 16% on top of the Atlas 14 rainfall was used to increase rainfall for any future flood hazard modeling efforts within the region.